ngeraldi/cutadapt_code/README.md

 # cutadapt_code
-script that loops through and cuts the primer of of the 96x2 files from illumina sequencing
+Script that loops through and cuts the primer from the 96x2 files from illumina sequencing.
+Common primer pairs (used by us) are listed in script